 My sister-in-law, Jené Hunter taught me that wearing a sweater will make you warmer (duh, Donna.)
-When I had not yet figured out that everyone with a public building and a thermostat in Texas is crazy and I should always have a sweater with me, she did have one with her which she loaned me.
-That is when my current habit began of always having a sweater or hoodie (usually several in my car at any given moment and sometimes a small blanket) with me.
+When I had not yet figured out that everyone with a public building and a thermostat in Texas is crazy and I should always have a sweater with me, she did have one with her – which she loaned me and brought about this epiphany.
+That is when my current habit began of ALWAYS having a sweater or hoodie with me (usually several in my car at any given moment and sometimes a small blanket.)

 My mother taught me more than I can list probably, but here are a few.
-She taught me to cook, take care of children, including changing a baby’s diaper – the real kind with pins, and how not to poke the baby with the pin.
+She taught me to cook, take care of children, including changing a baby’s cloth diaper and not poke the baby with the pin.
 “Put your hand in there so if you poke anything, it will be your hand.”
 She taught me how to sew – which I had almost forgotten I knew how to do until I had a little girl and started pumping out little dresses almost as if on autopilot.
+I remember Mama telling me that I hemmed like Grandmama.
+Mama hemmed toward herself.
+Grandmama and I hemmed away.
 She taught me a love of reading.
 She used to fall asleep reading to me at night because I just would not (or could not) fall asleep.
 She says she remembers me waking her up asking her to keep reading.
 I asked her to teach me how to go to sleep, and she gave me the steps.
 “Lie still.
 Close your eyes.
 Breathe.
 Don’t talk.
 Don’t think.”
 I never could get the hang of it.
 She taught me appreciation for music and theater, taking me to Casa Manana to see “Porgy and Bess,” Roger Miller, and others.
 And she taught me “Sufficient unto the day is the evil thereof,” how to “heap coals of fire on their heads” when people were unkind, and that I could “get glad in the same pants I got mad in.”
 My mother is the greatest.

 Laverne Aaron, my other mother when I was growing up, taught me that she knew what she was talking about when she said not to take the dolly’s clothes off after she fixed it for me, because that’s all that was holding it together . . .
 Oops.
 Guess she meant that.
 She taught me that ruined isn’t necessarily ruined when she sewed a bunny applique on to one of favorite little tops and covered up the ink that had gotten spilled on it.
 I honestly don’t remember how it happened but I probably did it.
 She taught me there were such a things as caramel apples!
 I remember watching her make them and then eating them for the very first time at her house.
 (Sure was not the last time.
 Yumm!)

-My grandmother, Grandmama Donnie, taught me, unconsciously on my part, to french braid hair.
-She never taught me to do it or even showed me purposely (that I remember) what she was doing, but she used to french braid mine when I was little, and I guess I absorbed it on some level, because one day when I was about 17 years old, I just started fiddling with my hair and came out with a perfect french braid.
-I didn’t remember learning it, but just knew it.
+My grandmother, Grandmama Donnie, taught me, unconsciously on my part, to French braid hair.
+She never taught me to do it or even showed me purposely (that I remember) what she was doing, but she used to French braid mine when I was little, and I guess I absorbed it on some level, because one day when I was about 17 years old, I just started fiddling with my hair and came out with a perfect French braid.
+I didn’t remember learning it, and that was before you could Google anything and learn it.
+I just knew it.
 From then on I wore it that way frequently and sometimes did Kami’s to match.

 My mother and grandmother both taught me to crochet when I was just a little bit.
 I don’t remember which one taught me first.
 But I didn’t learn to knit until about 15 years ago and my mother taught me that.